JoeVirtual/KonFoo/docs/index.rst

-KonFoo is a Python Package for creating byte stream mappers in a declarative way with as little code as necessary to help fighting the confusion with the foo of the all well-known memory dumps or binary data.
+KonFoo is a Python Package for creating byte stream mappers in a declarative way with as little code as necessary to help fighting the confusion with the foo of the all well-known memory dumps or hexadecimal views of binary data.

 It's comes with sensible defaults out of the box.